johnnovak/RML-Amiga/website/docs/manual/installation.md

 !!! warning "This voids your warranty, pal!"

     The games are only guaranteed to work with the bundled WinUAE version.
-    Switching to any other version is asking for trouble---don't do it.
+    Switching to any other version is asking for trouble --- don't do it.

 ## Supplying your own ROM files